roryprimrose/roryprimrose.github.io/_posts/2010-10-13-custom-workflow-activity-for-business-failure-evaluatione28093part-6.md

 ![image][6]

-This post has demonstrated the designer support for the BusinessFailureEvaluator<T> and BusinessFailureScope<T> activities.
+This post has demonstrated the designer support for the BusinessFailureEvaluator&lt;T&gt; and BusinessFailureScope&lt;T&gt; activities.
 Workflows can now use these two activities to manage business failures.

 [0]: /2010/10/13/Custom-Workflow-activity-for-business-failure-evaluatione28093Part-5/
 [1]: /2010/10/11/Custom-Workflow-activity-for-business-failure-evaluatione28093Part-1/